muldjord/boris/data/behaviours/README.md

 * hygiene=INTEGER: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour

 #### Options specific to item behaviours
+* coins=PRICE: The amount of coins this item costs to unlock before it can be used.
 * reaction=REACTION,LABEL,XCOORD,YCOORD;...: Each REACTION,LABEL,COORDINATE set specifies a Boris behaviour to initiate, what label to goto inside this item when it is initiated, and where to move the item relative to Boris when it is initiated.
 * weight=INTEGER: Set the weight of the item.
 Value can be from 0-10.
 0 means floating.
 10 means really heavy.
 * bounce=INTEGER: Sets the bounce factor of the object.
 Value can be from 0-10.
 0 means no bounce.
 10 means bounce forever.